Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 This function returns the value 0.

-Note: The NPC values across all the functions in a data flow must follow the same value.
+.. note:: The NPC values across all the functions in a data flow must follow the same value.
 If there is mismatch it throws a compilation error in HLS.

 cvMat2AXIvideoxf